26 Best Things to Do in Loreto

 Where is Loreto?

-Loreto is a small city and municipality located on the east coast of Mexico’s Baja California Sur peninsula.
-Once the capital of the state of Baja California Sur, Loreto lies on the Sea of Cortez (also called the Gulf of California), one of the most biodiverse bodies of water in the world.
+Loreto is a small city and municipality located on the east coast of Mexico’s Baja California peninsula.
+Once the capital of the state of Baja California Sur, Loreto lies on the Gulf of California (also called the Sea of Cortez), one of the most biodiverse bodies of water in the world.

 Loreto is about 222 miles (357 km) north of La Paz by car, which takes about 4.5 hours to drive.